gavinreid0/noteTaker/README.md

 # Note Taker

 ## Description
-  Tote Taking application powered by Node.js & Express.
+  Note Taking application powered by Node.js & Express.
 As a user you can save and delete notes.
 Stores notes intro JSON file from user input and renders HTML dynamically.

 ## Installation
     npm i